Data Cart

 View Cart

-Registration and access for IPUMS DHS is managed by The DHS Program, which is not reviewing new user applications or requests for expanded access from currently approved users at this time.
-IPUMS DHS data remain available to approved users.
+The DHS Program, which manages registration and access for IPUMS DHS, is again reviewing new user applications and requests for expanded access from currently approved users.

 FPNONPUBHP (FPNONPUBHP)